Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

 Pros: Smart capsule design; in-vitro studies show acid resistance; elegant formulation.

-Cons: No published human RCTs demonstrating symptom improvement; high cost (£60 / month); “more strains” ≠ better outcome.
+Cons: No published human RCTs demonstrating symptom improvement; high cost (£60/month); “more strains” does not equal better outcomes.

 Verdict: A clever, well-designed capsule — but without strong human studies yet, it’s still an expensive experiment rather than a proven treatment.